 The year 2023 will see nonstop flights to Bangalore from the West Coast of USA by United Airlines as the most-awaited launch of this service has been postponed to March 25, 2023.
 United Airlines announced May 26 for the launch of nonstop SFO to Bangalore flights today.
 The economically viable route, San Francisco to Bengaluru, was supposed to see United Airlines’ nonstop service in May 2021, but the launch was cancelled due to the deadly second wave in India and rescheduled on May 26, 2022.
 American Airlines’ Seattle to Bengaluru flights are likely to take off by this year end.

-Direct flights to Bengaluru from SFO, USA – which has remained untapped till date – will prove to be a Midas touch for United Airlines.
-It will be the first-ever nonstop route between the Silicon Valley of America and the Silicon Valley of India.
-Currently, there are direct flights from USA to New Delhi and Mumbai.
-United Airlines is the first to operate nonstop flights from USA to Bengaluru, Kempegowda International Airport.
+Currently, Air India is ruling this route with daily nonstop service.
+Direct flights to Bengaluru from SFO, USA – which has lots of untapped potential – will prove to be a Midas touch for United Airlines.
+According to aviation market analysts, Air India and United Airlines will cater the growing demand for business class flights between the Silicon Valley of America and the Silicon Valley of India.

 Since 2010, Air India has been unrivalled in operating most of the nonstop routes between USA and India.
 The upcoming daily United flight between SFO and BLR is being anticipated as a stiff competition to Air India.
 Indians in and around San Francisco can travel to their destinations in South India through Kempegowda International Airport.
 Furthermore, Emirates Airlines and Qatar Airways’ fights from Seattle-Tacoma are providing connectivity to Bangalore from the West Coast.